 - 1. Slide thermostat switch to Off position. - 2.
-Close propane tank valve if coach will be stored for a period of time.
+Close propane tank valve if motorhome will be stored for a period of time.

-Please see the furnace operating instructions provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
-See the Coach Maintenance Schedule for recommended intervals.
+Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
+See "Motorhome Maintenance Chart" in Section 11 - Maintenance and Storage for recommended intervals.

 NOTE: If the furnace burner has any residuals of metal protectant or lubricants used during manufacture of the furnace, it may smoke slightly when the furnace is used for the first time and may set off your smoke alarm.
 We recommend that you provide adequate ventilation when using the furnace for the first time to avoid a nuisance smoke alarm.
 We do not recommend removing the smoke alarm battery.